 View Full Details

-The symposium will begin at 6pm ET on the first day and end by 1pm ET on the last.
-Janelia covers the cost of accommodation, meals and reasonable travel expenses for Fellows.
+The meeting will begin at 6pm ET on the first day and end by 2pm ET on the last.

 Sign up to receive periodic updates and announcements about Janelia’s programs and events, including conferences and workshops, public lectures, educational and career opportunities, and more.